 2. Assembly

-Whether you’re launching new wind, solar, energy storage, or fuel cell technology, your renewable energy project may require assembly work.
+Whether you’re launching new wind, solar, energy storage, or fuel cell technology, your renewable energy CNC machining project may require assembly work.
 If that’s the case, you may want to look for a vendor who offers turnkey management of complex assemblies, even for projects with multi-level BOMs and hundreds of parts.
 A one-stop, concept-to-completion approach can also help you save on production costs.

 Finishing of CNC machining processes for a large mechanical sub-assembly